Colorado State Highway 22

 State Highway 22 (SH 22), also known as 124th Avenue, is a 2.477 mi state highway in Brighton, Colorado, United States, that connects Brighton Road with Sable Boulevard.

 Route description

 SH 22 begins at Sable Boulevard (formerly Colorado State Highway 2.
-From its easter terminus, it winds westward, crossing various major streets in the city.
+From its easter terminus, it winds westward, crossing several major streets in the city.
 After crossing U.S. Route 85 (US 85) it exits the Brighton urban area boundary.
-From there, it crosses the Fulton Canal, ending at Brighton Road, immediately north of the unincorporated community of Henderson.
+Continuing on, the route crosses the Fulton Canal and ends at Brighton Road, just north of the unincorporated community of Henderson.

-The route consists of two lanes its entire length and has traffic lights at various intersections along its route.
+Throughout its entire length, SH 22 remains a two-lane road.
+Along its route, there are traffic lights at various intersections to control traffic flow.

 History

 The route was established in early 1940s, first numbered as SH 128.
 In 1954, it was renumbered to SH 22.
 The route was paved, as it is today, in 1963.